Laakeri/Triangulator/README.md

 * -k : Set an upper bound for the search.
 Triangulator will report the optimal solution or that the value of the optimal solution is higher than k.
 Use e.g. `-k=12` Currently works only with treewidth and minfill.

 ### File formats
 Triangulator supports multiple graph formats.
-The graphs in folders `instances`, `instances-hyper` and `instances-bayes` give examples of some supported formats.
+The graphs in directories `instances`, `instances-hyper` and `instances-bayes` give examples of some supported formats.

-For normal graphs the formats used in both of the tracks of the [PACE 2017 challenge](https://pacechallenge.wordpress.com/2016/12/01/announcing-pace-2017/) and the dimacs graph format is supported.
+For normal graphs the formats used in both of the tracks of the [PACE 2017 challenge](https://pacechallenge.wordpress.com/2016/12/01/announcing-pace-2017/) and the dimacs graph format are supported.

-For hypergraphs only the format used in the [CSP hypergraph library](https://www.dbai.tuwien.ac.at/proj/hypertree/downloads.html) is supported.
+For hypergraphs the format used in the [CSP hypergraph library](https://www.dbai.tuwien.ac.at/proj/hypertree/downloads.html) is supported.

 For Bayesian networks the .bif, .dsc and .net formats are supported.